Keeping a Conservation Flock: Recovering The Plymouth Rock

 Another breed is slowly following the Orpington and Wyandotte’s exodus from obscurity: the Barred Plymouth Rock.
 It might amaze poultry keepers that the Barred Rock—a mainstay of most Chick Days events at farm-supply stores—is anywhere close to being endangered.
 Unfortunately, this breed’s status was anything but secure just a handful of years ago.

-Thanks to conservation efforts by the Livestock Conservancy and Plymouth Rock breeders around the country, the Barred Rock is now categorized as Recovering.
+Thanks to conservation efforts by the Livestock Conservancy and Plymouth Rock breeders around the country, the Barred Rock graduated from the list, as well, in 2023.

 Subscribe now